torch2424/assemblyscript-website/src/loader.md

   ```
   Forces a cycle collection.
 Only relevant if objects potentially forming reference cycles are used.

-## Trading convenience for efficiency
+## Convenience vs. efficiency

-Making the loader's API any more convenient has its trade-offs.
-One would either have to include extended type information with the module itself or generate an additional JavaScript file of glue code that does \(and hides\) all the lifting.
-As such, one should consider the loader as a small and efficient building block that can do it all, yet does not sacrifice efficiency for convenience.
-If that's not exactly what you are looking for, you might like to take a look at more convenient tools below.
-Just remember that these have trade-offs.
+Making the loader's API any more convenient has its tradeoffs.
+One would either have to include extended type information with the module itself or generate an additional JavaScript file of glue code that does (and hides) all the lifting.
+As such, one can consider the loader as a small and efficient building block that can do it all, yet does not sacrifice efficiency.
+The design choice here is that an efficient helper can be wrapped in a way that it becomes more convenient, but it's often not possible anymore to make a convenient helper more efficient the other way around.
+However, if that's not exactly what you are looking for, take a look at more convenient tools below.
+Just remember that these have tradeoffs.

 ### More convenient tools